EricDavidEpperson/swge_droid_beacon_pi0w/README.md

   http://192.168.0.xxx:8080

   I'll leave it to you to find what the hostname or IP address of your Pi is.
 Google is your friend ;D

+Testing revealed that threading (or using cherrypy.process.plugins.BackgroundTask) would cause the application to freeze and need to stop the full python task to stop.
+Work will continue on this feature and I willl update further when available.